stackbit-projects/cool-spruce-11578/content/_index.md

 sections:
   - type: hero_section
     title: Website Design & Marketing Agency
-    subtitle: "Business doesn't pay for website success, they pay for website failure.\_ Objectively audit any website in the world - for free, in seconds!"
+    subtitle: "Business doesn't pay for website success, they pay for website failure.\_ Perform an objective, fast and free website quality audit report on any website in the world, just as we show in the video"
     actions:
       - label: WEBSITE
         url: /features